brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 ![](img/double-the-edges.pdf)

 Construct a hamiltonian cycle by short cutting steiner vertices previously visited.

+![](img/mst-st.pdf)

 To get a hamiltonian path remove one edge of the cycle.

-![](img/mst-st.pdf)

 We have found an MST on the terminal vertices.

 A hamiltonian path does not increase the cost, because of the triangle inequality and removing edges.
 The resulting MST on the terminal vertices cost $\leq 2 \cdot OPT$ and the bound is tight.

+Special thanks to Hans Kellerer (University of Graz) for teaching.